cghr-toronto/icd/README.md

 > \- World Health Organization (2022)

 *For more information, refer to [WHO's ICD Website](https://www.who.int/standards/classifications/classification-of-diseases) and the [ICD-10 Manual](docs/icd10_manual.pdf) and [ICD-11 Manual](docs/icd11_manual.pdf).*

+Wilson's Burden of Disease (WBD) data are also available.

 **See [Available Datasets](data) for details on the data.**